-IRELAND has provided plenty of memorable Oscar winners and nominees down the years and it's no different in 2018.
+IRELAND has provided plenty of memorable Oscar winners and nominees down the years and it's no different this year.

 7. Josie MacAvin – Best Art Direction for Out Of Africa in 1986